Economy Versus Disease Spread: Reopening Mechanisms for COVID 19: Introduction

-The key intuition that inspires group scheduling is that individuals can be grouped --- hence reducing the number of contacts (on average) than without grouping --- and scheduled to work predominantly with other less infectious individuals.
+The key intuition that inspires group scheduling is that individuals can be grouped in a random fashion --- reducing the average number of contacts than without grouping --- and scheduled to work predominantly with other less infectious individuals.
 Effective group schedules work in such a way that most infected individuals turn symptomatic (though a significant percentage, about 40\%, may remain asymptomatic~\cite{cdc}) and contagious during their break -- thereby facilitating quarantining before spreading the infection.
-On the flip side, instead of a full lockdown, our scheduling allows for significant and sustained economic activity.
-In fact, we showcase specific group schedules that operate at 70\% of the economic activity compared to a typical five-day work week that can simultaneously dampen the spread of COVID-19 quite effectively.
+Contrary to a full lockdown, our scheduling allows for significant and sustained in-person activity.
+In fact, we showcase specific group schedules that operate at 70\% of a typical five-day (in-person) work week and that can simultaneously dampen the spread of COVID-19 quite effectively.

+The main contributions of this paper are summarized as follows: \begin{enumerate} \item We posit and study group scheduling mechanisms that provide trade-offs between in-person activity and controlling disease spread (these notions are explained in Section~\ref{sec:mechanism}).
+We show that our mechanisms effectively trade off in-person activity for more effective control of the COVID-19 virus.
+This interpolates between two extremes: full lockdowns where there is very little in-person activity but with stronger control of the virus verses almost full activity (as in pre-Covid days) but with very little control of the virus.

+\item We analyze various mechanisms both theoretically and by simulation.
+Our theoretical analysis demonstrates the ways in which group scheduling mechanisms help in controlling COVID-19.
+Our simulations validate the theory and yield insights into the performance of specific mechanisms.
+Our results show that both the peak number of cases per day as well as the total number of infections can be significantly controlled by following appropriate mechanisms.

+\item Our results indicate three specific categories of mechanisms --- corresponding to high, medium, and low in-person activity --- and their performance in controlling COVID-19 spread.
+The lower the in-person activity of the mechanism, the higher the control of disease.
+For specific mechanisms we refer to Table~\ref{tbl:comparison}.

+Mechanisms such as (2,3,2) and (3,3,0) achieve even more aggressive control of the virus at the cost of a somewhat lower in-person activity (about 50\%); these could be applicable in situations when the disease spread is more rampant in the population.
+Depending on the disease spread, one can use an appropriate mechanism that achieves a desired control of the virus at a certain level of in-person activity.